 Erectile dysfunction (ED) means that you cannot get and/or maintain an erection.
 In some cases the penis becomes partly erect but not hard enough to have sex properly.
 In other cases, there is no swelling or fullness of the penis at all.
+Both can have a significant effect on your sex life.
 ED is sometimes called impotence.

 ED is usually treatable, most commonly by a tablet taken before sex.
 You may also receive lifestyle advice and treatments to minimise your risk of heart disease.